Cathedral of St. Cuthbert

-Legend tells us that the use of the word Venerable is said to have been inspired into the mind of the writer of this poetic epitaph by an angel who told him how to complete the rhyme.
+Legend tells us that the use of the term ‘Venerable’ is said to have been inspired into the mind of the writer of this poetic epitaph by an angel who told him how to complete the rhyme.
 The inscription actually dates from 1830.

-The huge Chapel of the Nine Altars at the eastern end of the cathedral was started during the episcopacy of Bishop Richard Le Poore (1228-1237) who was also associated with the building of Salisbury Cathedral.
-This new chapel provided more space for the increasing number of visiting pilgrims who packed the aisles and choir of the cathedral to view the shrine of St Cuthbert.
+The huge Chapel of the Nine Altars at the eastern end of the cathedral was started during the episcopacy of Bishop Richard Le Poore (1228-1237) who was also later associated with the building of Salisbury Cathedral.
+The new chapel at Durham provided more space for the increasing number of visiting pilgrims who packed the aisles and choir of the cathedral to view the shrine of St Cuthbert.

-A number of interesting features can be seen within this chapel including some elegant piers of Frosterley Marble.
-Not a true marble, this is a decorative black polished stone originating from the Durham valley of Weardale.
-Frosterley Marble is embedded with the white shells of ancient sea creatures, dating from a time when the rocks of Weardale formed a sea.
+A number of interesting features can be seen within this chapel including some elegant piers of Frosterley marble.
+Not a true marble, this is a decorative black polished limestone originating from a quarry at Frosterley in the Durham valley of Weardale.

 Once decorated with an “ingeniously made structure of costly green marble and gilded with gold” the shrine was bestowed with an incredible number of gifts and jewels including contributions from kings, queens, churchmen and wealthy nobles.
 The gifts were stored in beautifully decorated wainscot lockers which were situated on the north and south sides of the feretory.

 The lockers also contained relics associated with St Cuthbert and other saints and were opened for viewing on special occasions such as the feast day of St Cuthbert.